The world of international bank transfers is a confusing one, littered with complicated jargon and smallprint.

 Personally, it all seems like a bit of a token effort to me.

-I’m sure NatWest’s team is trying to be helpful, but the transfer limits and lack of helpful information make them a less than suitable option.
+I’m sure NatWest’s team is trying to be helpful, but the transfer limits, generic support staff and lack of helpful information make them a less than suitable option.

 Can you make international transfers from the NatWest app?